‘Married At First Sight’ Season 5 Spoilers: Which Couple Consummated Their Marriage In Episode 4?

 “I know that he’s a good person, from what I know about him.
 But, I mean, the more emotional connection I can build will make me feel more comfortable,” she said.

 As for Anthony and Ashley, the Married At First Sight couple might be the first couple to consummate their marriage.
-As seen in the sneak peek for episode 4, Ashley told Anthony to stop recording because they were about to do something they can’t document.
+As seen in the sneak peek for Episode 4, Ashley told Anthony to stop recording because they were about to do something they can’t document.
 However, it’s not just purely physical between Anthony and Ashley.
 During his confessionals, Anthony revealed that he can see himself falling for his wife.

-Married At First Sight Season 5 episode 4, “Honeymoons Pt.
+Married At First Sight Season 5, Episode 4, “Honeymoons Pt.
 1” airs Thursday, May 4, at 8 p.m.
 ET on Lifetime.

 [Featured Image by Lifetime]